General

 |

 In general, the HMRF calls for applications in December with the closing date by the end of March in the following year.
 Peer review is conducted during April and August.
-The Grant Review Board (GRB)‘s funding recommendations will be deliberated and endorsed by the Research Council in September or October.
+The Grant Review Board (GRB)'s funding recommendations will be deliberated and endorsed by the Research Council in September or October.
 The funding decision will be available within 3 weeks after the endorsement.
 Potentially fundable grants will be given 3 weeks to address the comments from GRB/expert reviewers.
 The principal applicants must resolve all outstanding issues (e.g. budget clarification and ethics approval) before signing the agreement.
-Approval for new funding will not be granted if the principal applicant has not submitted outstanding / overdue report(s) / certified financial statement(s) and audited account(s) / outcome evaluation questionnaires for his/her other grants supported by the HMRF. |
+Approval for new funding will not be granted if the principal applicant has not submitted outstanding/overdue report(s)/certified financial statement(s) and audited account(s)/evaluation questionnaires for his/her other grants supported by the HMRF. |

 2. |

-What is the grant ceiling and grant duration of the 2022 Health and Medical Research Fund Open Call? |
+What is the grant ceiling and grant duration of investigator-initiated projects? |

 |